 Thor denies that he’s from the future.
 This god has powers, and he puts up a good front—for about a second, till he breaks down and confesses, like an errant teen, “I’m totally from the future.”
 Hemsworth’s comic delivery never lapses here or elsewhere, as he completely avoids the self-pity or loathing that might stem from his fallen nature.
 But it’s not Hemsworth that brings the emotional focus or magic to this unexpected scene.

 It’s the acting of Rene Russo, as Frigga looks so lovingly into Thor’s eyes, without judgment, without worry, without anxiety, and just drinks in this chance to be his mom and talk with him and hold him, in a kind of serene acceptance of what the moment could afford.
 Despite the transcendence here, she keeps it real, asking “what are you wearing?”
 She cuts through the nonsense of her child’s excuses saying she was raised by witches; she injects sibling dynamics into the exchange saying he should leave the sneaking to his brother Loki—and on it goes, with a little slapstick humor thrown in.
 But none of it registers beyond the calm union here, the manifestation of parent-child love, in circumstances that, if absurd, are irrelevant.
-Love does conquer all—be it death, disappointment, fear, grief, uncertainty, and the rest.
+Love does conquer all—be it death, disappointment, fear, grief, uncertainty, time travel confusions, and the rest.
 And this subdued scene of love displayed in such a serene and automatic way, despite such distractions, is enough to make Endgame, as a movie, a true “marvel,” all on its own.